roshpr/aws-vpc-flow-log-appender/README.md

+# Changes to the Appender

+Changes to fetch Interface tags and name the interface by appending the tag name to interface name.
+Changes to append security group Name to Security group These changes helps in easily identifying the interfaces & there security groups easily when customizating Kibana dashboards.

 # aws-vpc-flow-log-appender

 aws-vpc-flow-log-appender is a sample project that enriches AWS [VPC Flow Log](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html) data with additional information, primarily the Security Groups associated with the instances to which requests are flowing.